-In part one of this series, the general nature of car accidents , children and emotional trauma was discussed.
-This post will delve further into issues surrounding children, emotional trauma and car accidents.
+In part one of this series, the general nature of car accidents, children and emotional trauma was discussed.
+This post will delve further into issues surrounding child trauma stemming from car accidents.

 Remember: Children And Adults Process Trauma Differently

 When parents think of healthy, appropriate ways to approach their child after an automobile accident, they should note that the mind of a child and the mind of an adult are different in measurable and important ways.

 Children and adults process information, especially information surrounding traumatic events, very differently.
 Because children interpret and react to traumatic events based on their age and ability levels, there is is no one-size-fits-all approach to emotional and physical recovery after an automobile accident, just as there is no one-size-fits-all approach for adult recovery.